Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: APPENDIX

 This quantity is the central object of the CCP, capturing the probability that the BC margin \(\eta\) is violated under a random poisoning scenario.
 We say \(\eta\) is \(\epsilon\)-feasible if \(\mathbb{V}(\eta)\le \epsilon\), i.e., the CCP holds with probability at least \(1-\epsilon\).

 To solve the CCP in practice, we approximate it by the SCP in \eqref{eq:scp}, which replaces the probabilistic constraint with empirical constraints over \(\hat N\) i.i.d. scenarios drawn from \(\mathbb{P}\).
 Concretely, the SCP seeks a margin \(\eta\) such that \eqref{eq:scp} is satisfied.

-Let \(\eta_s^*\) be the SCP solution constructed from the sample set \(\omega=\{(\theta_i,\Delta_i)\}_{i=1}^{\hat N}\sim \mathbb{P}\).
+Let \(\eta_s^*\) be the SCP solution constructed from the sample set \(\{(\theta_i,\bar{\Delta}_i)\}_{i=1}^{\hat N}\sim \mathbb{P}\).
 By the scenario framework of \cite{calafiore2006scenario}, under standard assumptions (e.g., uniqueness and measurability of the solution), the probability that \(\eta_s^*\) violates the original CCP constraint is bounded as

-where \(\mathbb{P}^{\hat N}=\mathbb{P}\times\cdots\times\mathbb{P}\) (taken \(\hat N\) times) is the product measure on the full multi-sample \(\omega\), and \(R\) denotes the number of support constraints of the SCP.
+where \(\mathbb{P}^{\hat N}=\mathbb{P}\times\cdots\times\mathbb{P}\) (taken \(\hat N\) times) is the product measure on the full multi-sample \(\bar{\Lambda}\), and \(R\) denotes the number of support constraints of the SCP.

 In our setting, the trained NNBC \(\mathcal{B}_\varphi\) is fixed in \eqref{eq:scp}, and the SCP has a single decision variable (the scalar margin \(\eta_s\)).
 Hence the maximal number of support constraints is \(R=1\).
 Substituting \(R=1\) into the scenario bound yields